-What is a power of attorney?
+What is power of attorney?

-1. Ordinary power of attorney – Gives someone the authority to look after your financial affairs for a period of time.
+Gives someone the authority to look after your financial affairs for a period of time.
 For example, if you’re physically ill or abroad for a long time.
 An ordinary power of attorney is automatically withdrawn if you lose mental capacity.

-2. Lasting power of attorney (LPA) - Gives someone the authority to look after your affairs and make decisions for you, if, in the future, you become unable to or choose not to.
+Gives someone the authority to look after your affairs and make decisions for you, if, in the future, you become unable to or choose not to.
 For example, a dementia diagnosis.
 A lasting power of attorney must be set up while you have the mental capacity to do so.

-What a lasting power of attorney covers
+What does a lasting power of attorney cover?

 Gives someone the authority to make a range of decisions relating to your care on your behalf.
 From what you should eat or wear, to very important decisions, such as the medical treatment you receive.

 A health and welfare LPA only comes into force at the point you can no longer make these decisions for yourself.

-2. Property and financial affairs LPA – Gives someone the authority to make a range decisions about your money and property.
+Gives someone the authority to make a range decisions about your money and property.
 From collecting your benefits to paying your bills and selling your home.

 With your permission, a property and financial affairs LPA can be used as soon as it’s registered.

-A lasting power of attorney is not only for the old and the sick.
 Illnesses such as dementia, a stroke or serious injury can affect anyone’s mental capacity at any time and at any age.

 Also, if you’re married or in a civil partnership, the right to make decisions on your behalf, is not given to your partner automatically.